 6. Local pottery

-She didn’t know you were so in touch with the local art scene.
-Virginia-based company SIN makes a range of crafty pottery and knit pieces that can make gift-giving easier.
+She didn’t know you were so in touch with the art scene.
+Brooklyn-based company SIN makes a range of crafty pottery and knit pieces that can make gift-giving easier.
 What are these ceramic ice cream cones for?
 Just about anything and everything.
 Porcelain ice cream cone, $26 at Sin.

 7. Salt hair spray

 One great way to hide the telltale bedhead of a new relationship?
 Make it look intentional.
 Salt sprays work with a variety of hair styles, smell great, and can make that messy tousled nest of hair feel fresh and beachy in just a few quick spritzes.
 R+Co Rockaway salt spray, $25 at Amazon.